cmu-delphi/delphi-epidata/docs/api/covidcast.md

 | `epidata[].sample_size` | number of "data points" used in computing the statistic, `null` when not applicable | float |
 | `message` | `success` or error message | string |

+**Note:** `result` code 2, "too many results", means that the number of results you requested was greater than the API's maximum results limit.
+Results will be returned, but not all of the results you requested.
+API clients should check the results code, and should consider breaking up their requests across multiple API calls, such as by breaking a request for a large time interval into multiple requests for smaller time intervals.

 # Geographic Coding